-Hello everyone and welcome to RV Safety Tips and Tricks, a place where I hope to share ideas about RV safety, stuff, and things we can do to make our RV experience better with less hassle, a place where seasoned RV’ers can, perhaps, share their ideas and tips and beginners can get helpful suggestion that will make their camping experience more memorable.
+Hello everyone and welcome to RV Safety Tips and Tricks, a place where I hope to share ideas about RV safety, tools and gizmos, and things we can do to make our RV experience better with less hassle, a place where seasoned RV’ers can, perhaps, share their ideas and tips and beginners can get helpful suggestion that will make their camping experience more memorable.

 Over that period of time, we have camped in a tent, a tent trailer and are now on our third travel trailer.

-We have also learned about some safety tips, tricks and security issues as well as ways to avoid unnecessary maintenance and repairs, the hard way, some that we wish we had remembered during the orientation and walk through when we bought the trailers.
+We have also learned about some safety tips, tricks along with other hacks and security issues as well as ways to avoid unnecessary maintenance and repairs, the hard way, some that we wish we had remembered during the orientation and walk through when we bought the trailers.

-Some of our issues have come from ignorance, others from carelessness.
+Some of our issues have come from ignorance (as newbies), others from carelessness.
 I’m sure that some of you can relate.
 We have all had issues, and experiences with our RV’s that we would like to forget.

 So I thought, “Why not create a website for the purpose of passing along some RV safety tips and tricks while incorporating some insights from others who have been doing this a lot longer than us?”